Beaudesert Town Centre Revitalisation Project

 The Beauy Hub - Beaudesert town centre revitalisation display

-Located at 113 Brisbane Street, Beaudesert, The Beauy Hub was Council's dedicated space to provide Beaudesert residents and business owners, and the Scenic Rim community with opportunities to stay informed on the progress of the revitalisation of the Beaudesert town centre.
+The Beauy Hub had a Council's dedicated space to provide Beaudesert residents and business owners, and the Scenic Rim community with opportunities to stay informed on the progress of the revitalisation of the Beaudesert town centre.

 Want to find out more about the revitalisation of the Beaudesert town centre?